 For my part, it is rare that I take an antimalarial treatment.
 I am often asked the question and I am always a little annoyed to answer, knowing that this can influence the decision of other people.
 But it is a personal choice, of which I assume the risk for myself, knowingly.

-My decision can not be a substitute for medical advice and is not a recommendation.
+My decision is not a substitute for medical advice and is not a recommendation.
 Everyone to take responsibility with their health.

-I usually settle for the simplest basic precautions, which have been proven: mosquito repellent, sleeves and long pants at dusk if needed, careful closure of the net around the bed if there is one and the room is not closed.
+I usually stick to the simplest basic precautions, which have proven their worth: mosquito repellent, long sleeves and pants at dusk if needed, careful closure of the net around the bed if there is one and the room is not closed.

-➡️ It is not only malaria to be feared: mosquitoes can also transmit the dengue.
-Protecting yourself with repellent and long clothing therefore remains a basic precaution in all cases.
+Malaria is not the only thing to fear: mosquitoes can also transmit the dengue...in particular.
+Protecting yourself with repellent and long clothing is therefore a basic precaution in all cases.